the danger of torque.

 Remembering that torque is only an indication of the resistance felt to the rotational moment, it should now be clear that the application of the tightening force was incorrectly stopped before the bolts were fully tightened - even though the proper torque was applied!

 Since they followed the OEMs instruction and adhered to the torque specifications, the Owner and the mechanical installation contractor were exonerated; the insurance claim was paid out.

 The above failure was caused by improper geometry leading to excessive frictional resistance.
-If the designing engineer had been prescient and predicted this additional friction, a higher torque value would have been calculated and specified.
-However, since only some bolts had galled, all of the other bolts would have been over-tightened at this torque value!
+If the designing engineer had been lucky and and somehow predicted this additional friction, a higher torque spec would have been calculated.
+However, all of the other bolts would have been over-tightened!

 It's not only misalignment which can create unexpected friction; there are myriad other uncontrollable factors including:

 - thread condition